masolimano/maneage/README.md

      are only for the initial/test run, not for any real analysis.
 The respective files to remove and parts to fix are discussed here.

-     - `paper.tex`: Delete the main body of text that is marked within comments.
+     - `paper.tex`: Delete the main body and abstract of text and generally.

+     - `tex/preamble-header.tex`: Correct/add the titles, headers and
+       authors list of the paper.

      - `Makefile`: Delete the two occurrences of `delete-me` in the `foreach` loops.